Mark Spitz: College training

-Spitz was disappointed in his 1968 Olympic performance. in January 1969, he decided to attend Indiana University to train with legendary Indiana Hoosiers swimming coach Doc Counsilman, who was also his Olympic coach in Mexico City.
+Spitz was disappointed in his 1968 Olympic performance.
+In January 1969, he decided to attend Indiana University to train with Indiana Hoosiers swimming coach Doc Counsilman, who was also his Olympic coach in Mexico City.
 He called choosing Indiana and Counsilman "the biggest decision of my life (and) the best."
 While at Indiana, Spitz won eight individual NCAA titles.
 In 1971, he won the James E. Sullivan Award as the top amateur athlete in the United States.
 Spitz also set a number of world records during the U.S. Olympic Swim Trials held in Chicago's Portage Park in 1972.

 He was nicknamed "Mark the Shark" by his teammates.

 1972 Olympics

 At the 1972 Summer Olympics in Munich, Spitz was back to repeat his quest for the six gold medals.
 He did even better, winning seven Olympic gold medals.
 Furthermore, Spitz set a new world record in each of the seven events – 100-meter freestyle (51.22), 200-meter freestyle (1:52.78), 100-meter butterfly (54.27), 200-meter butterfly (2:00.70), 4×100-meter freestyle relay (3:26.42), 4×200-meter freestyle relay (7:35.78), and 4×100-meter medley relay (3:48.16).
 Spitz was originally reluctant to swim the 100-meter freestyle, fearing that he would not win the gold medal.
 Minutes before the race, he confessed on the pool deck to ABC's Donna de Varona, "I know I say I don't want to swim before every event, but this time I'm serious.
 If I swim six and win six, I'll be a hero.
 If I swim seven and win six, I'll be a failure."
 Spitz won by half a stroke in a world-record time of 51.22 seconds.

-Spitz is one of five Olympians to win nine or more career gold medals: Larisa Latynina, Paavo Nurmi, and Carl Lewis also have nine; only Phelps has won more with 23.
+Spitz is one of seven Olympians (four of them swimmers) to win nine or more career gold medals: Larisa Latynina, Paavo Nurmi, Carl Lewis, Katie Ledecky, and Caeleb Dressel also have nine; only Michael Phelps has won more, with 23.
 Spitz's record of seven gold medals in a single Olympics was not surpassed until Phelps broke the record at the 2008 Summer Olympics.

 After he had completed his events, Spitz left Munich early as a result of the Munich Massacre, where eleven Israeli athletes were taken hostage and later murdered by Palestinian terrorists.
-Being Jewish himself, there was concern among the Olympic authorities that Spitz would become a likely target for the Palestinians and he was escorted to London for his own safety.
-It is believed that he was escorted out of the country by US Marines stationed in West Germany.
+Being Jewish himself, there was concern among the Olympic authorities that Spitz would become a likely target for the Palestinians and he was escorted to London for his own safety, briefly with an escort of U.S. Marines.